chirpy2605/voron/general/RoundTrip/LGX/README.md

 - 2023-03-12 Reduced the number of heat inserts by one
 - 2023-03-12 Angled the motor and added PCB mountpoints.
 Use standoffs from these points to mount a PCB behind the motor
 - 2023-03-12 Moved the backlash adjustment to the front and increased the amount of adjustment

+## Release v2:

+- 2023-07-26 Updated geometry tolerances of all parts